raildex1/raildex1.github.io/_posts/2017-07-25-hello-world-raaqim.md

 Finally got into blogging - Thought it'd be a good idea to get out into the World:

-* Going off Calvin's idea [Calvin's website] (https://calvin.me) I got the [Raaqim's website](https://raaqim.me) domain.
+* Going off Calvin's idea [https://calvin.me](https://calvin.me) I got the ['https://raaqim.me'](https://raaqim.me) domain.
 Thankfully no other Raaqims took it first!
 If you haven't gotten your own .me I'd get to it - if you have a common name it might be a pretty penny to buy it off someone but you can try other suffixes - be creative!

 This blog is about sharing my thoughts, experience and knowledge of Network Security (netsec) and eventually Finance/Investing/Markets.
 Pretty strange combination but it'll work somehow - I guess this is the motto of anyone in Computing!